-3 We could just go ahead and rename Perspective Broker to be Avatar Broker, but 1) that would cause massive compatibility problems, and 2) "AB" doesn't fit into the whole sandwich-themed naming scheme nearly as well as "PB" does.
+&lt;sup>3 We could just go ahead and rename Perspective Broker to be Avatar Broker, but 1) that would cause massive compatibility problems, and 2) "AB" doesn't fit into the whole sandwich-themed naming scheme nearly as well as "PB" does.
 If we changed it to AB, we'd probably have to change Banana to be CD (CoderDecoder), and Jelly to be EF (EncapsulatorFragmentor). twisted.spread would then have to be renamed twisted.alphabetsoup, and then the whole food-pun thing would start all over again.

-4 The avatar-ish class is named pb.Avatar because pb.Perspective was already taken, by the (now obsolete) oldcred perspective-ish class.
+&lt;sup>4 The avatar-ish class is named pb.Avatar because pb.Perspective was already taken, by the (now obsolete) oldcred perspective-ish class.
 It is a pity, but it simply wasn't possible both replace pb.Perspective in-place and maintain a reasonable level of backwards-compatibility.

-The other way in which pb.Avatar differs from pb.Referenceable is that the avatar objects are designed to be the first thing retrieved by a cred-using remote client.
-Just as PBClientFactory.getRootObject gives the client access to a pb.Root object (which can then provide access to all kinds of other objects), PBClientFactory.login gives client access to a pb.Avatar object (which can return other references).
+gives the client access to a pb.Root object (which can then provide access to all kinds of other objects), PBClientFactory.login gives client access to a pb.Avatar object (which can return other references).

-So, the first half of using cred in your PB application is to create an Avatar object which implements perspective_methods and is careful to do useful things for the remote user while remaining vigilant against being tricked with unexpected argument values.
+So, the first half of using cred in your PB application is to create an Avatar object which implements perspective\methods and is careful to do useful things for the remote user while remaining vigilant against being tricked with unexpected argument values.
 It must also be careful to never give access to objects that the user should not have access to, whether by returning them directly, returning objects which contain them, or returning objects which can be asked (remotely) to provide them.